-The total number of properties on the List of World Heritage in Danger9 as of 5 July 2003 is 35 (18 cultural and 17 natural).
-These properties are located in 28 States Parties (Africa, 14 properties; Arab States, seven properties; Asia and the Pacific, eight properties; Europe and North America, three properties; Latin America and the Caribbean, three properties).
+The total number of properties on the List of World Heritage in Danger8 as of 29 June 2003 is 33 (14 cultural, 18 natural and 1 mixed).
+These properties are located in 27 States Parties (Africa 13 properties, Arab States 5 properties, Asia Pacific 6 properties, Europe and North America 6 properties, Latin America and Caribbean 3 properties).

-(d) State of conservation reports of World Heritage properties examined by the Committee since the thirteenth General Assembly (October 2001)
+d) State of Conservation reports of World Heritage properties examined by the Committee since the 13th General Assembly (October 2001)

-World Heritage List List of World Heritage in Danger
+WORLD HERITAGE LIST LIST OF WORLD HERITAGE IN DANGER

 25 COM 26 COM 27 COM 25 COM 26 COM 27 COM

 Arab States 9 11 10 3 3 5

-Europe/ North America 31 30 36 4 5 5
+Europe/North America 31 30 36 4 5 5

 Asia/Pacific 22 16 24 4 5 6

-Latin America and the Caribbean 10 11 24 4 1 3
+Latin America/ Caribbean 10 11 24 4 1 3

 Africa 5 4 11 11 3 13

-Total 77 72 105 26 17 32
+TOTAL 77 72 105 26 17 32

-(e) Global Strategy for a credible, balanced and representative World Heritage List
+e) Global Strategy for a credible, balanced and representative World Heritage List :

-More than 24 studies, workshops and conferences have been carried out with regard to thematic activities.
-These activities relate to potential World Heritage marine properties, cultural landscapes, an IUCN mountain study and a boreal forests' study.
-Over 30 regional and subregional activities, such as analytical studies, training workshops, preparatory assistance and expert meetings were also carried out for the implementation of the global strategy and as follow-up activities to periodic reporting.
+More than 24 studies, workshops and conferences have been carried out with regard to Thematic Activities.
+These activities relate to potential World Heritage Marine properties, Cultural Landscapes, an IUCN Mountain Study and a Boreal Forests' Study.
+Over 30 regional and sub-regional activities, such as analytical studies, training workshops, preparatory assistance and expert meetings were also carried out for the implementation of the Global Strategy and as follow-up activities to Periodic Reporting.